How to make elevators (and escalators) more user-friendly

 The columns of buttons could even be staggered up to better convey the direction towards the top of the building:

+A common example.
 Above left and middle: Existing.
 Right: Better layout.

 These are two elevator panels in a condo building in NYC.
 The building has 9 floors and a basement.
 The elevator on the left services only the 9 residential floors.
 The one shown in the middle serves the 9 floors plus the basement.
 The basement is accessible only by building staff (to get to the trash compactor, maintenance room, etc.) However, the two panel arrangements do not jive.
 One has 9 floor buttons while the other has 10.
-Having each elevator panel different means that the user can't learn the arrangement and punch buttons consistently.
-It would have been easy to have both panels laid out the same (see far right foto above).
+Having each button panel with a different layout means that the user can't learn the arrangement and punch buttons consistently.
+It would have been easy to have both panels laid out the same (far right above).
 The C or cellar button could be in one of the blank slots below the numbers.
 It does not need to be in a logical position since it is only staff that punch that button.
 There are already two blank slots; there's no need to add three slots above the panel to accommodate that 10th button.
 The proposed solution would have been cheaper (no additional button slots), more consistent and uniform, and more efficient and appropriate for the primary users - the building residents and visitors.

 Better Emergency & Information button placement